atf4j/atf4j/atf4j-core/README.md

 # atf4j-core

-## Core of Automation Test Framework for Java
+## Automation Test Framework for Java - Core

 Core for the Automation Test Framework for Java.